Nickchapman3773/Uranium-Fever/README.md

 - Navigate to the `Root Directory` (`C:\`, `D:\`, etc).
 - Create a folder named `Modding`, then open it.
 - Create a folder named `Wabbajack`, do NOT open it.
-- Create another folder named `Uranium Fever - Steam` OR `Uranium Fever - GOG` depending on which platform you own the games on, then open it.
+- Create another folder named `Uranium Fever` depending on which platform you own the games on, then open it.
 - Create a folder named `downloads`.

 > [!warning]
-> After completing this step, the downloads filepath should be `C:\Modding\Uranium Fever - Steam\downloads`/`C:\Modding\Uranium Fever - GOG\downloads` and the Wabbajack filepath should be `C:\Modding\Wabbajack`, though the Root Directory may differ.
-For ease, these instructions will refer to the Root Directory as `C:\` moving forward and the Uranium Fever folder as `C:\Modding\Uranium Fever - Steam\downloads`/`C:\Modding\Uranium Fever - GOG\downloads`.
+> After completing this step, the downloads filepath should be `C:\Modding\Uranium Fever\downloads` and the Wabbajack filepath should be `C:\Modding\Wabbajack`, though the Root Directory may differ.
+For ease, these instructions will refer to the Root Directory as `C:\` moving forward.
->
-> The installation **WILL NOT** work File path related support requests that do not follow this convention **WILL BE IGNORED**.

 ## Downloading Wabbajack
 - Download the <a href="https://www.wabbajack.org/" onclick="window.open('https://www.wabbajack.org/', '_self');">Wabbajack Installation file</a>.